pimoroni/ioe-python/docs/servo.md

 Note that changing the frequency does not change the pulse widths sent to the servos, only how frequently they are sent.
 This is why `350` is the upper limit, as any higher and the maximum pulse would be longer than the time period.
 If you encounter any servos where this behaviour is not what they expect, please raise it as a Github issue.

+### Calibration

+There are different types of servos, with `ANGULAR`, `LINEAR`, and `CONTINUOUS` being common.
+To support these different types, each `Servo` class contains a calibration object that stores the specific value to pulse mapping needed for its type.
+A copy of a servo's calibration can be accessed using `.calibration()`.
+It is also possible to provide a servo with a new calibration using `.calibration(calibration)`.

 ### Delayed Loading

 The `Servo` class automatically applies each change to its servo's states immediately.
 However, sometimes this may not be wanted, and instead you want all servos to receive updated pulses at the same time, regardless of how long the code ran that calculated the update.